-With the audio release of Sonnets for Christ the King, I am New Mexico’s first traditional lyric poet, the successor of Fray Angelico Chavez, a Franciscan priest, poet, and polymath whose work has blazed a trail for my own.
+I am New Mexico’s first traditional lyric poet, the successor of Fray Angelico Chavez, a Franciscan priest, poet, and polymath whose work has blazed a trail for my own.
 While my British colleagues consider me a poet of the Scottish diaspora, I also possess my mother’s Spanish and French background.
-My verses therefore reflect the deep spirituality of the Siglo de Oro poets of Spain, the sniffy refinements of the French, and the bold temperament of the Scots.
-As for my faith, it is the unchanging Catholic faith of mis padres y madres who first came into New Mexico during the Reconquista, but also that of my Scottish forebears who converted from Presbyterianism after arriving here at the end of in the nineteenth century.
+My verses therefore reflect the deep spirituality of the Siglo de Oro poets of Spain, the sniffy refinements of the French Pléiade, and the bold temperament of the Scots.
+As for my faith, it is the unchanging Catholic faith of mis padres y madres who first came to New Mexico during the Reconquista, but also that of my Scottish forebears who converted from Presbyterianism after arriving here at the end of in the nineteenth century.

 The St. John’s College Years

 At St. John’s College I obtained my B.A. in Literae Humaniores after completing the famous Great Books Program.
 I read the Nine Lyric Poets of Greece in their original dialects and translated some of the tragic choruses of the Attic playwrights.
 For my translations of some important sonnets of the French Renaissance (into Middle English), I earned the Henry M. Austin Poetry Prize.
 Professor Charles Bell, an Oxonian, informed me that some of my sonnets surpassed many of Shakespeare’s.
 Indeed, a sequence of 154 sonnets I had then completed later received First Place in the Long Poem Section of the Scottish International Poetry Competition.

 The Great Prize

 A recent article concerning my being the only American to have won the Scottish International Poetry Competition appears in the Times Literary Supplement (London), January 27, 2017, page 40.
 Indeed, Maya Angelou had tracked me down at my university department and congratulated me for my achievement by phone.
 A few days later, doubtless by her intervention, a White House official interviewed me to place me on a list of persons of cultural interest, with the note “capable of reciting in public.”